 - 1. Work with CSX to provide an off-grade path across the railroad tracks - 2.
-Construct a bridge crossing along the existing berm - 3.
+Collaborate with the City of Palatka to access river tract - 3.
+Construct a bridge crossing along the existing berm - 4.
 Create an observation platform at the end of the berm trail